 ahead if you are disposing of more items.

-Call for hazardous waste collection schedules.
-Items that are
+See below for hazardous waste collection schedules.
+Items

 Call with any questions – 728-2400 x 155.